aputtu/migrid-sphinx-ext/README.md

 Installation:
 -------------
-Running `make` will install dependencies and build the documentation.
+Running `make dependencies` and `make html` will install dependencies and build the documentation in html.
 The documentation  itself is show as a Sphinx project.

 Systems requirements: